Center-left looks set to win Denmark election on welfare pledges

 Contrary to opinion polls, the Liberals overtook both the Social Democrats and the anti-immigration Danish People’s Party (DF) to become the biggest Danish group in the EU assembly.

-In Finland, the Social Democrats won the April election, their first victory in 20 years, after campaigning on a platform of tax hikes to meet the rising costs of welfare.
+In Finland, the Social Democrats won the April election, their first victory in 20 years, after campaigning on a platform of tax hikes to meet welfare costs.

-In neighboring Sweden last year, the Social Democrats suffered their worst election result in more than a century but managed to cling to power after embracing policies more typical of the right, including tax cuts and labor market reforms.
+In neighboring Sweden last year, the Social Democrats managed to cling to power after embracing policies more typical of the right, including tax cuts and labor market reforms.

-The Social Democrats’ support could exceed 27% on Wednesday, up from 26.3% in the 2015 general election in 2015, while the DF could slump to around 11% from 21.1% in 2015, according to the Berlingske Barometer poll of polls.

-Frederiksen’s party backed a large part of tougher legislation on refugees and immigrants passed by Rasmussen’s center-right minority government, which relied on DF support.
+Frederiksen’s party backed tougher legislation on refugees and immigrants passed by Rasmussen’s center-right minority government, which relied on DF support.

 Both the Social Democrats and Liberals said the stricter policy on immigration would help protect the welfare system.

+Pensioner Bente Christiansen, who also voted at the Copenhagen City Hall on Wednesday morning, said: “We must respect everyone in Denmark, but make sure not to give up on our own Danish values.”

-Eyes on Election Day will also be on Stram Kurs (Hard Line), a new far-right party that among other things wants Islam banned and hundreds of thousands of Muslims deported. [nL3N22I13Y] Polls suggest Stram Kurs could garner enough votes to win seats in parliament.
+Eyes will also be on Stram Kurs (Hard Line), a new far-right party that among other things wants Islam banned and hundreds of thousands of Muslims deported.
+Polls have suggested Stram Kurs could garner enough votes to win seats in parliament.

-Polling stations open at 8 a.m.
-(0600 GMT) on Wednesday and close at 8 p.m., followed immediately by two exit polls.
+Polling stations close at 8 p.m.
+(1800 GMT), followed immediately by two exit polls.

 Public broadcasters DR and TV2 will give initial estimates of the results later in the evening, with a reliable, preliminary outcome due to be announced around 11 p.m.